KerlynF/SSN-verifier/README.md

 Once installed we must position ourselves in the terminal in the folder where the source code is and use the following command: **dotnet run**

+Once executed, a message will appear explaining that you must enter the 9 numbers of the SSN

 ### Application operation

 A 9-digit number must be entered, which cannot have any type of symbols, or letters within which it will be determined if the combination completes a valid SSN.